Troubleshooting Your U-Pass

 My card will not read at any Ventra machine (at the Ventra machine it shows no balance or does not scan):

 For a no cost replacement (damaged card): Go to Ventra Customer Service at 165 N. Jefferson Ave, Mon -Fri 8:00am-4:30pm.
 If Ventra determines the card is not reading, they will issue a 7-day transit pass and a Ventra Defective Card Replacement Form.
 Bring the form you receive from Ventra to the Terry Student Center or Damen Student Center Information Desk so they can order a replacement U-Pass free of charge.
 PLEASE VERIFY YOUR CARD IS NOT READING AT A VENTRA MACHINE AND, IF POSSIBLE, WITH A CTA ATTENDANT BEFORE VISITING VENTRA CUSTOMER SERVICE.
 MANY TIMES THE CARD IS WORING BUT HAS A NEGATIVE BALANCE

-To pay for a replacement (lost or stolen card): Go to the Terry Student Center or Damen Student Center Information Desk and order a replacement U-Pass for $50.00.
+To pay for a replacement (lost or stolen card): Go to the Terry Student Center or Damen Student Center Information Desk and order a replacement U-Pass for $50.00 (Rambler Bucks only).
 Without the Ventra Defective Card Replacement form, it is treated as a lost or damaged card and the full replacement cost applies.
-Loyola does not have the authority to issue a free replacement U-Pass without the replacement form and does not have 7-day transit passes available.
+Loyola does not have the authority to issue a free replacement U-Pass without the replacement form and does not have 7-day transit passes available for this purpose.

 My debit/ credit card was charged for a bus/ EL fare and I have a U-Pass

 The Ventra system will charge any debit or credit cards that have wi-fi capabilities for charges.
 Loyola University Chicago recommends that you remove your U-Pass from your wallet when touching the Ventra reader on buses and trains.